 Placement tests are used to determine academic ability and appropriate placement in college courses.
-Acceptable placement tests include ACCUPLACER, ACT or COMPASS.
-Test scores are valid for five years from the test date.
+Acceptable placement tests include ACT Compass®, ACCUPLACER® or ACT®.
+Test scores are valid for three years from the test date.
 Consideration of a placement test waiver is given to students who submit acceptable test scores or transcripts of prior college coursework to the Admissions Office for evaluation.
-Schedule ACCUPLACER testing at a NICC testing location closest to you.
-Bring a photo ID and allow up to two hours to complete the assessment.
+Schedule ACT Compass testing® at a NICC testing location closest to you.
+Bring a photo ID and allow up to three hours to complete the assessment.

 Some programs require additional admission requirements for program acceptance.
 Please be sure to review the requirements for your specific academic program.

-Once all the application steps are complete, students will receive an acceptance packet in the mail containing their Xpress username and password, along with registration information.
+Once all the application steps are complete, students will receive an acceptance packet in the mail along with registration information.